Skip to contents

 Adjusted predictions can now be calculated for specified values or levels of the focal terms, however, either for the full sample (population-level) or for each level of the grouping variable (unit-level).
 The latter is particularly useful when the grouping variable is of interest, e.g. when you want to compare the effect of a predictor between different groups.

-Conditional and marginal effects and predictions
+Conditional and marginal effects/predictions

 • conditional effect: effect of gdp in an average or typical country.
 To get conditional predictions, we use predict_response() or predict_response(margin = "mean_mode").